11x3/ilvmx/README.md

 # Internet Land of #virtual Magic and #excitement.

 ILvMx is a functionally minded cloud app server, or something close to an internet load virtual module exchange.

-Written in Elixir-lang and built with `Vagrant` so of course ILvMx is an easily cloud or self-hostable package.

-Our API currently supports native Elixir and HTTP APIs with Elm-lang and other language support possible.
+Written with Elixir-lang and `Vagrant` so of course ILvMx is easily cloud or self-hostable.
+The working-level API currently supports native Elixir, and HTTP APIs, with Elm-lang and other support coming.

 ## Features